ghc-proposals/ghc-proposals/proposals/0000-sum-to-tag.md

 structure should generally follow that of the rule for `case` of `dataToTag#`.

+The main (theoretical) drawback I see is that `sumToTag#` weakens parametricity.
+Today, we can reason that a function polymorphic over its type can't inspect its argument.
+With `sumToTag#`, it can do so, to a limited extent.
+In practice, however, primops already break parametricity, and users who don't have access to principled ones like `tagToSum#` may well reach for more dangerous unsafe coercions to get the job done.

 ## Alternatives

 Joachim Breitner asks, "Could this be solved by an optimization in a later